mtvector/scANTIPODE/README.md

 # scANTIPODE
-The culmination of the SCGPGMM project
+Single Cell Ancestral Node Taxonomy Inference by Parcellation of Differential Expression.
+The culmination of the SCGPGMM project.